-In a 32-ounce (one quart) spray bottle, add one-half cup rubbing alcohol, one-half cup hydrogen peroxide, one tablespoon liquid dishwasher rinse agent, one teaspoon dishwashing liquid, three cups of water.
+In a 32-ounce (one quart) spray bottle, add one-half cup rubbing alcohol, one-half cup hydrogen peroxide, one tablespoon liquid dishwasher rinse agent, one teaspoon dishwashing liquid, and three cups of water.
 Store the solution in the shower stall.

 Squeegee the Door

 Starting at the top of the door, use a squeegee to remove water drops.

 Spray the Shower Door and Let Dry

 After using the squeegee, spray the cleaning solution on the door.
 Wipe dry using a microfiber cloth and, if possible, leave the door open or use a ventilation fan to help the door dry quickly.
 This will help prevent mildew growth.

 How to Clean Shower Door Tracks

 Fill the Track With Vinegar

 Use a paper towel or old cloth to plug the drain hole or slits in the track.
 Pour in enough distilled white vinegar to fill the track and allow it to sit overnight.